 The Cauldron is a cooking vessel, which while no longer used frequently is still associated with Witchcraft.
 In South Africa we have Potjie pots which are three-legged pots made of cast iron, which are used to create fire cooked stews.

-The cauldron is often a symbol of the Abyss, of the great black void of the unknown, where initiation of the dark goddess lies.
+Modern witches associate the cauldron with transformation, as it is seen as the place where we must go into in order to be reborn anew- it is seen as the symbol of the abyss- the great black void of the unknown, where initiation at the hands of the dark goddess lies.
 Cerridwen’s Cauldron is a place of magic and transformation, of growth, death and rebirth and the wisdom that comes from this process.

 Many a modern Kitchen Witch may not use a cauldron but rather a normal cooking pot.
-But in South Africa “Potjies” are common and thus are these lovely “cauldrons” (although most come with a hefty price tag).
-Even though the cooking pot may not be as resonant as the three legged cast iron pot, it is still an effective tool with the same symbolism, as to cook food is to transform it from one form into another.
+Even though the cooking pot may not be as resonant as the three legged cast iron pot, it is still an effective tool for the making and mixing of magical brews and nourishing meals.

 All blog content is Copyright © 2011 of Nightshade thepurplebroom.wordpress.com unless otherwise stated